riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 Let's start filling in our tests and then we'll work on getting them passing.

+First off we deal with tasks the current user owns.

 <div class="no-select-button">
 {% highlight JavaScript %}
 describe ("which the current user owns", function() {